 CD interest rates today are all over the map, but American Express offerings are definitely competitive.
-You can earn a CD rate from 0.40% APY on a six-month CD all the way up to 3.10% if you’re willing to commit your money for 60 months.
+You can earn a CD rate from 0.40% APY on a six-month CD, and you can earn more if you’re willing to commit your money for even longer.

 It’s important to understand that although you won’t pay any fees for your American Express CD, if you withdraw your money before the term is up, you will pay a penalty.
-Penalties range from 90 days’ interest on the amount you withdraw from a six-month CD and up to 540 days’ interest for a 60-month CD.
+For example, you’ll be penalized 90 days’ interest on the amount you withdraw from a six-month CD.